 Clients will need to make a claim after their hospital visit, then they will directly receive a check for the predetermined cash value (per hospital day).
 For example, if the copay for a daily hospital stay is $400, that amount is still due, but a patient may receive a check for $250 in the mail directly from their indemnity insurance carrier.

-This month is a great time to start selling hospital indemnity plans.
+Spring is a great time to start selling hospital indemnity plans.
 Start by revisiting with clients and explaining what hospital indemnity means.
 Ancillary plans are an excellent way to fill in some of the gaps that your client’s plans may not cover.